Bombshell (review) – an important but confused take on corporate discrimination

 Rating: 3 out of 5.

-For many years Fox News has provided America with a twisted, controversial and evangelical right-wing voice.
+For many years, Fox News provided America with a twisted, controversial and evangelical right-wing voice.
 Therefore, it is somewhat surprising that one of the best-known cases of the early #MeToo movement came from the heart of Murdoch’s right-wing news operation.
-Here Bombshell focuses on the abuse of power and the blatant misogyny of the CEO (Roger Ailes) while also offering us a far more nuanced exploration of the newsroom culture Ailes and Murdoch created.
-Here the courageous lawsuit of Fox News presenter Gretchen Carlson sits centre stage, while director Jay Roach equally explores the inequalities of a workplace culture that thrived on division and segregation.
+Bombshell focuses on the abuse of power and the CEO’s (Roger Ailes) blatant misogyny, while offering a far more nuanced exploration of the newsroom culture Ailes and Murdoch created.
+The courageous lawsuit of Fox News presenter Gretchen Carlson sits centre stage, while director Jay Roach equally explores the inequalities of a workplace culture that thrived on division and segregation.

 READ MORE: INDUSTRY